Assessing Food Addiction

 Other Possible Signs:

-Euphoric recall, short blackout during or after eating, continuing to eat while in pain, eating when peaceful and happy as well as sad, angry or fearful, regaining weight after bariatric surgery, becoming an alcoholic or drug addicted after surgery, gaining a lot of weight after quitting smoking or alcohol, continuing to overeat when obesity is likely driving life-threatening disease: diabetes, depression, heart disease.
+Euphoric recall, short blackouts during or after eating, continuing to eat while in pain, eating when peaceful and happy as well as sad, angry or fearful, regaining weight after bariatric surgery, becoming alcohol or drug addicted after surgery, gaining a lot of weight after quitting smoking or alcohol, continuing to overeat when obesity is likely driving life-threatening diseases: diabetes, depression, heart disease.

 S-UNCOPE Screening for Food/Sugar Addiction

-We have adapted this instrument for use as the self-assessment quiz accessed on the home page of this website and in a link below.
-We encourage you to take that quiz, count the number of questions you answered yes to and then click “submit” in order to learn what your responses might suggest.
+We have adapted this screening tool for use as a self-assessment quiz available on the home page of this website and in the link below.
+We encourage you to take the quiz, count the number of questions you answered yes to and then click “submit” in order to learn what your responses might suggest.

 Here are the six items coved by the S-UNCOPE: